Eco: East Africa: Development

+Eco: East Africa was one of five titles announced in a distribution agreement with IVI Publishing.
+Durchin claimed that she was under immense pressure from IVI to complete the game ahead of the holiday season.
+By April 1995, the publisher pulled out of its contract with Viridis leading to massive layoffs for the latter company.
+Viridis ultimately folded due to lack of income leaving Durchin and her team unpaid for six weeks following the game's release.
+Eco: East Africa features music from the Nigerian Talking Drum Ensemble.

 Reception

-Next Generation reviewed the PC version of the game, rating it two stars out of five, and stated that "Exploring your park is kind of entertaining, but only for a very short while.
+Next Generation rated the game two stars out of five, and stated that "Exploring your park is kind of entertaining, but only for a very short while.
 Hey, once you've seen one pack of hyenas feasting on a carcass or an elephant loping across the screen, you've pretty much seen them all.
 And you'll be way too tied down with administrative duties to do much sight-seeing anyway."
 Computer Game Review's Tasos Kaiafas called the game "not very educational, interesting or fun."